Español

 Early-stage stomach cancer (gastric cancer) rarely causes symptoms.
 In countries where screening for stomach cancer is not routine, such as the United States, most stomach cancers aren’t found until they’ve grown fairly large or have spread outside the stomach.

-When stomach cancer does cause signs and symptoms, they can include:
+When there are stomach cancer symptoms and signs, they can include:

 Most of these symptoms are more likely to be caused by things other than stomach cancer, such as a viral infection or an ulcer.
-Some of these symptoms may also be caused by other types of cancer.
-But people who have any of these problems, especially if they don’t go away or get worse, should see a doctor so the cause can be found and treated, if needed.
+Some of these problems may also be caused by other types of cancer.
+But people who have any of these stomach cancer symptoms, especially if they don’t go away or get worse, should see a doctor so the cause can be found and treated, if needed.

 The American Cancer Society medical and editorial content team